 - Have a current, hi-res picture.

 - Don’t just use your job title.
-Make your headline a mini value proposition.
+Craft a compelling headline that goes beyond your job title.
 For example, consider answering two questions in your headline: Who do you help, and how do you help them?

 - Write a 3X3 summary — three paragraphs with three or fewer sentences each.
-Reiterate your value proposition in the first, and provide some social proof of how you help clients achieve results in the second.
-Include a concise call-to-action in the third that explains why and how a buyer should reach out to you.
+Reiterate your value proposition in the first, provide some social proof of how you help clients achieve results in the second, and conclude with a brief call-to-action explaining why and how a buyer should connect with you.

-- Post a few pieces of visual content that will be helpful to your buyer.
+- Post visual content that adds value to your potential buyers.

 - In the experience section, emphasize how you enabled customers to improve their business — not how many times or by how much you exceeded quota.

-- Seek recommendations from customers to increase your credibility.
+- Seek recommendations from satisfied customers to bolster your credibility.

-For a visual template of what a LinkedIn profile optimized for social selling looks like, click the image below.
+To view a visual template illustrating what an optimized LinkedIn profile for social selling looks like, click on the image below.

 Social engagement comes in four primary forms: sharing, liking, commenting, and connecting.